awcodify/sysctlid/_posts/2023-08-05-load-balancing-algorithms-explained.md

 ---
 Optimize web app performance with load balancing algorithms.
 Explore Round Robin, Least Connections, Weighted Round Robin, Least Response Time, and IP Hash.
 Choose the right approach for high availability and resource utilization.
 <!--more-->
-<span class="dropcap">L</span>oad balancing is a critical aspect of modern web applications and network infrastructure.
+<span class="dropcap">I</span>n our previous article, we delved into [the differences between Kubernetes and Docker Swarm for container orchestration](https://sysctl.id/container-orchestration-showdown-kubernetes-vs-docker-swarm/). we already  balancing is a critical aspect of modern web applications and network infrastructure.
 It involves distributing incoming network traffic across multiple servers or resources to ensure optimal resource utilization, improved performance, and high availability.
 Various load balancing algorithms exist, each with its strengths and weaknesses.
 In this article, we will explore and explain some of the most common load balancing algorithms used in web applications and networking.

 ## Understanding Load Balancing